[Green Deal] EU sets out plan to mitigate 'unavoidable' climate events

 The new adaption strategy also extends to the international area, where climate change is expected to exacerbate existing tensions and instability.

-The EU seeks to increase cooperation with third countries to promote climate change adaptation, focussing technical and financial support on Africa and small island developing states.
+The EU seeks to increase cooperation with third countries to promote climate change adaptation, focussing on Africa and small island developing states.

 In sub-Saharan Africa, for example, climate change may trigger the migration of up to 70 million people by 2050, according to the World Bank.